Aqua Stressed in Mega City, A Road to Prevent

 Bangladesh is home to 2.15% of the world’s population, and merely .24% of water resources.
 The country is almost entirely dependent on cross-boundary water flows for its supply.

 Dhaka, the capital city of Bangladesh, faces severe water shortages.
 While the city needs 2.2 billion liters of water a day, it can only produce 1.9 million, said, Dhaka’s Water Supply and Sewerage Authority.
 Shortages are so severe that some areas of Dhaka will have no water for several days.
-Sometimes, the dwellers of this city do not get a single drop for the months, which makes lives miserable and they have to survive for months by buying water from WASA tankers, paying sometime more than twice the official price which is not hygiene.
-As consequence, most people have to suffer from diarrhoea.
+Sometimes, the dwellers of this city do not get a single drop for the months, which makes lives miserable and they have to survive for months by buying water from WASA tankers, paying sometimes more than twice the official price which is not hygiene.
+As a consequence, most people have to suffer from diarrhea.
 The city dwellers sometimes stop fetching water from the pump and use the supply water instead.
 This source of water is not properly managed, which will put the city at risk of severe water shortage in the future.
 When there is a supply of water from WASA, it is too dirty and unfit for consumption.
 Even despite boiling it for more than an hour, the bad smell doesn’t go.
-Water experts have called for the city to increase usage of surface water sources such as ponds, rivers and canals.
-But surface water is being polluted across around the Dhaka due to indiscriminate discharge of industrial wastes into the rivers so that Dhaka is going to face an acute problem in getting pure drinking water.
-It is mostly acute fear for the middle class and poor people in this city as well.
+Water experts have called for the city to increase the usage of surface water sources such as ponds, rivers, and canals.
+But surface water is being polluted across the Dhaka due to indiscriminate discharge of industrial wastes into the rivers so that Dhaka is going to face an acute problem in getting pure drinking water.
+It is the most acute fear for the middle class and poor people in this city as well.

 The city has become more vulnerable to intense urban flooding due to heavy and unpredictable rainfall in recent years.
-The drainage capacity of the city has also decreased alarmingly due to development of unauthorized settlements.
+The drainage capacity of the city has also decreased alarmingly due to the development of unauthorized settlements.
 Illegal occupation of drainage canals and wetlands by land grabbers has further contributed to the problem.
-In rainy season the city mostly collapsed its water supply and drainage system due to it unplanned and unreliable construction, overloading, shortage of workforce of DWASA, lack of management and delaying in repairing of failed part and In dry season from March to May water crisis looming for power shortage and outages.
+In the rainy season, the city mostly collapsed its water supply and drainage system due to it unplanned and unreliable construction, overloading, shortage of workforce of DWASA, lack of management and delaying in repairing of failed part and In the dry season from March to May water crisis looming for power shortage and outages.
 Many people didn’t get water for days because DWASA is unable to extract enough water to meet demand.
 And many people complained that water the rendered is undrinkable.

 WASA runs 600 deep tube wells in the city to extract water, and there are also 2,000 private tube wells throughout the city.
-About 87 percent of Dhaka residents use ground water, mostly from deep tube wells, while the rest use treated surface water.
+About 87 percent of Dhaka residents use groundwater, mostly from deep tube wells, while the rest use treated surface water.
 (IRINA18 November 2014).
 Adding to the water crisis, dwellers of some areas were getting unusable foul-smelling water from Water Supply and Sewerage Authority.
 The stinky water was allegedly spreading waterborne diseases as well.

 In this connection, it can be attached importance to creating mass awareness of the matter.
 The government has to ensure setting up of Effluent Treatment Plants (ETPs) at all industrial units for proper waste management to avoid water pollution.
-As we know, most of the industries have no ETP facilities for waste management, so it the government who has to make it mandatory to set up ETP facilities at all industrial units to save the surface water from pollution.
+As we know, most of the industries have no ETP facilities for waste management, so the government has to make it mandatory to set up ETP facilities at all industrial units to save the surface water from pollution.
 In this regard, the JU Environmental Science Department has already installed a wastewater treatment laboratory under the Higher Education Quality Enhancement Project (HEQEP) on the campus for purifying the industrial wastewater.
-The lab will provide a proper direction to the industrialists to operate their treatment in a sustainable way.
-WE must ensure effluent treatment plants to be used by all industries.
-Also the Water and Sewerage Authorities must ensure the use of human waste treatment plants.
+The lab will provide a proper direction to the industrialists to operate its treatment in a sustainable way.
+We must ensure effluent treatment plants to be used by all industries.
+Also, the Water and Sewerage Authorities must ensure the use of human waste treatment plants.

-Safe water is essential for our existence and is related to safe food which means with rising absence of safe water, the food produced at homes and also in eating places will be unsafe and lead to stomach and gastro-intestinal diseases.
+Safe water is essential for our existence and is related to safe food which means with the rising absence of safe water, the food produced at homes and also in eating places will be unsafe and lead to stomach and gastrointestinal diseases.
 Those industries which do not use effluent treatment plants in the near future must be stopped until they start using effluent treatment plants.
-Our universities like BUET and JU must come up with latest models of effluent treatment plants that would serve our requirements for safe water.
-Also all canals and rivers and water bodies must be surveyed to see the extent of water pollution and treatment plants must be set up accordingly.
+Our universities like BUET and JU must come up with the latest models of effluent treatment plants that would serve our requirements for safe water.
+Also, all canals and rivers and water bodies must be surveyed to see the extent of water pollution and treatment plants must be set up accordingly.

 Other devices such as the Lifesaver bottle’ incorporate an extremely fine filter technology to filter out all bacteria and viruses.
 This makes the water drinkable from any source.
-The filter is useable for 15,000 litres of water.
-Once the filter is easily replaced and then the bottle is usable for another 15,000 litres.
-It can make water drinkable from any source, stops spread of water borne diseases, saves lives and can easily be served to the city dwellers.
-The Products like theReverse Osmosis Sanitation system’ (ROSS) use movement generated by wheels to pass filters through a tank of water which cleans it of bacteria and viruses.
-It can carry 50 litres of water in one tank and stops the person having to carry the volume of water as they can simply roll it.
-Also acts as a storage device for large quantities of water.
-It can completely cleans the water of diseases or bacteria, prevents spread of water borne diseases, acts as a storage device.
-Governments and aid organizations can also invest into providing safe and clean water in the city areas in the form of taps or stand pipes.
-The water for these taps could be sourced from boreholes which use unpolluted ground water as their sources.
-It will reduce number of deaths from drinking polluted water by providing a reliable clean source.
+The filter is useable for 15,000 liters of water.
+Once the filter is easily replaced and then the bottle is usable for another 15,000 liters.
+It can make water drinkable from any source, stops the spread of water-borne diseases, saves lives and can easily be served to the city dwellers.
+Products like the reverse Osmosis Sanitation system’ (ROSS) use movement generated by wheels to pass filters through a tank of water that cleans it of bacteria and viruses.
+It can carry 50 liters of water in one tank and stops the person from having to carry the volume of water as they can simply roll it.
+It also acts as a storage device for large quantities of water.
+It can completely clean the water of diseases or bacteria, prevents the spread of water-borne diseases, acts as a storage device.
+Governments and aid organizations can also invest in providing safe and clean water in the city areas in the form of taps or standpipes.
+The water for these taps could be sourced from boreholes that use unpolluted groundwater as their sources.
+It will reduce the number of deaths from drinking polluted water by providing a reliable clean source.